awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/glue/README.md

-# Glue code examples for the SDK for JavaScript in Node.js
+# AWS Glue code examples for the SDK for JavaScript in Node.js

 ## Overview

-Shows how to use the AWS SDK for JavaScript in Node.js with AWS Glue
+Shows how to use the AWS SDK for JavaScript in Node.js with AWS Glue.

 AWS Glue is a serverless data integration service that makes it easier to discover, prepare, move, and integrate data from multiple sources for analytics, machine learning (ML), and application development.